teambit/bit/docs/drivers.md

 ### Drivers are simply devDependencies

 Bit drivers are only required when developing or building projects.
 They are there simply to create the virtual library.
-Once the virtual library is set accoring to your project's bit.json file, your application will natively use the components, just like libraries.
+Once the virtual library is set according to your project's bit.json file.
+You'll be able to require/import the components just like you'll do from any other node module.

-The only thing you need to do is to remember to pack the `components` directory alongside your project.
+The driver is able to import the components for you, so it's not always a must.
+I think we just need to find a solution for npm distributions.

-### Component devDependencies
+### Component Dependencies

-Bit manages all of it's components devDependencies in it's own `components` folder, so not to interfere with your project's environment.
+Bit manages all of its component's package dependencies in it's own `components` directory, so not to interfere with your project's environment.

 ### Component Runtime Dependencies